Pastor Evan Mawarire

 |Born||March 7, 1977|

-Pastor Evan (full name Evan Mawarire) is a Zimbabwean religious leader, Motivational Speaker, author and leader of the This Flag Movement.
+Pastor Evan (full name Evan Mawarire) is a Zimbabwean political activist, politician, religious leader, Motivational Speaker, author and leader of the This Flag Movement.
 In April 2016 he posted a video on Facebook with the title ThisFlag which went viral spurring the start of the #ThisFlag hashtag online.
-He would be later arrested early July 2016 after successfully calling for a national 'Stay Away' dubbed 'Shut Down Zimbabwe'.
-Police summoned him to the Police station thereafter and on presenting himself he was arrested and taken to court the next day, however, the Magistrate Pastor Evan Acquitted Of Attempting To Overthrow The Government
+He was arrested in July 2016 after successfully calling for a national 'Stay Away' dubbed 'Shut Down Zimbabwe' charged of treason but later acquitted in November 2017 following a coup that ousted former president Robert Mugabe from power.

 Evan Mawarire was born on March 7, 1977.
 He is married to Samantha Mawarire and they have two daughters.